 During her career in education, Jean had little free time for her own writing, although she managed to produce a few poems, professional articles, and several one-act plays that have been produced in schools and churches.

 Following her career in education, she returned to Hamilton and became a fulltime author.
-As well as writing short stories and novels, she is a member of the committee that organizes Hamilton’s LiT LiVe Reading Series.
-She also serves as Co-chair of Arts Hamilton’s Literary Advisory Committee.
+As well as writing novels and short stories, she was a member of the committee that organizes Hamilton's Lit Live Reading Series and also served as Co-chair of the Literary Advisory Committee, Hamilton Arts Council.
+In 2016 she returned to Kingston, where she now lives and writes.